 The qualification is divided into three units, each of which is assessed separately:

-Once a candidate has successfully completes all three units (NGC1, GC2 and GC3), a qualification parchment certificate will be issued.
+Once a candidate has successfully completes units NG1 and NG2 a qualification parchment certificate will be issued.

-This course is run as a two week block with an exam day 1 week later.
+This course is run as a two week block with an exam day 1 set by Nebosh

 For upcoming dates please click on the course calendar below.